Looking for a career that could take you anywhere in the world? Explore your global options at IU!

 At Indiana University, you’ll find an array of majors and unique academic opportunities that will prepare you for a global career.
 Whether you’re seeking the specialized programs in the Hamilton Lugar School of Global and International Studies, 300+ overseas study options, Language Flagship programs, or global housing options, you’ll find it all at IU—so check out the options below.

-If you’re an admitted student, make sure you reserve your seat in the class by May 1.
+If you’re an admitted student, reserve your seat in the class by June 1.
 If you’re a junior, keep exploring and get ready to apply!

 Global programs at IU